Mark Burkard, MD, Phd

 - Burkard Research Group

 My career goal is to understand how human cells divide and to use this to treat breast cancer.
 My research group has two major projects.
 First, we are using chemical biology and human cell gene editing to understand how mitotic kinases control human cell division.
 This is challenging because protein kinases have many substrates and concordant functions, but they occur all within ~60 minutes of human cell division.
 By combining chemical and genetic tools, we have begun to unravel the complicated functions of Plk1 and link these functions to the cognate molecular events.
-We are now applying this system to understand the function of additional mitotic kinases in both human epithelial cells and human induced pluripotent stem cells.
+A second approach towards this goal is to develop quantitative measures of chromosomal instability and to develop this as a biomarker for precision oncology.
+Ultimately we hope to use these information to identify the unique characteristics of each cancer, and develop precision treatment approaches.

 Honors & Awards